arawa/migrate-s3-nc/README.md

 ```

 🚨 Caution : This program deletes all objects in your bucket and you must rollback your database, in particular the `oc_storage` database table.
 Then, begin the migration from [How to run ?](#how-to-run) part.

+⚠️ **NOTE** : I think you can run this command on one of the servers in your web cluster if you have one.

 # Credits